freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    alias and PGP key used for receiving OSSEC alerts, in order to retire them.

 #. **Optional: Save a backup.**
-   If you want to save a backup of the *Application Server* (for example, to reinstall SecureDrop in the future using the same `.onion` address), follow our :doc:`backup guidelines <backup_and_restore>`.
+   If you want to save a backup of the *Application Server* (for example, to reinstall SecureDrop in the future using the same onion address), follow our :doc:`backup guidelines <backup_and_restore>`.
 Once the backup has been created, you can move it onto an encrypted device, such as a LUKS-encrypted drive.
 You will also require a backup of the *Submission Private Key* found on the